dai-kaioshin/veeam/README.md

 The number of parts is of course size_of_compressed_file / 1MB The program uses one reader and one writer thread and multiple processing threads.
 * Reader thread is reading the file in parts of 1MB
-* Processing threads are comporessing or decompressing the chunks
+* Processing threads are compressing or decompressing the chunks
 * Writer thread writes the compressed/decompressed chunks into output file.

 The reader and writer threads are doing pure IO operations as they just either read or write to the disk.